-- The school has appointed Maggie Pouros as Designated Safeguarding Lead to be the online safety lead. - St Peter-in-Thanet CEJ School recognises that all members of the community have important roles and responsibilities to play with regards to online safety.
+- The Designated Safeguarding Lead (DSL), Maggie Pouros, is recognised as holding overall lead responsibility for online safety. - St Peter-in-Thanet CEJ School recognises that all members of the community have important roles and responsibilities to play with regards to online safety.